amicuchu/NintendoClientsWiki/NEX-Protocols.md

-As stated on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, NEX is actually a Nintendo-version of Quazal Rendez-Vous.
-As a consequence, both libraries share the same services, but NEX only provides a handful of them.
+As stated on the [Game Server Overview](NEX-Overview-(Game-Servers)) page, NEX is based on Quazal Rendez-Vous.
+Because of this, many protocols come from the original Quazal Rendez-Vous library, but Nintendo also implemented some new protocols.

+The servers also seem to use some [internal protocols](NEX-Internal-Protocols).

 See also: [[RMC Protocol]]